Booking a Wedding DJ - The Definitive Guide (2025)

 • Do you offer ceremony, drinks or dinner coverage?

-How long do DJs play?
+How long do wedding DJs usually play for?

 Standard sets are usually 4 to 5 hours (e.g. 8 pm to midnight).
 Most DJs are happy to extend to 1 am or later for an additional fee; just let them know ahead of time.
 Many DJs offer flexible timings and quote for extended hours or early arrivals when needed.